 Development Plan.
 A description that conveys that the Proposer understands the services to be performed.
-The Proposer must indicate and fully explain their plan for development and how it coincides with DND's stated scope for PLAN: Dudley Square and the project requirements.
-Also, the Proposer must provide a credible scheme for accomplishing its stated goals and/or objectives.
-A time schedule proposed to accomplish the tasks listed in the development timetable, Scope of Project as well as the goals/objectives unique to the submitted proposal.
+The Proposer must indicate and fully explain their plan for development and how it coincides with DND's and BPDA's stated scope for PLAN: Dudley Square and the project requirements.
+Also, the Proposer must provide a credible plan for accomplishing its stated goals and/or objectives.
+Propose a time schedule to accomplish the tasks listed in the development timetable, Scope of Project as well as the goals/objectives unique to the submitted proposal.

-The Nawn Factory proposal must include a public education/h component that addresses the goals and priorities outlined in this RFP.
+The Building proposal must include a museum/welcome center component that addresses the goals and priorities outlined in this RFP.
+The proposal must further provide a feasible parking plan in coordination with adjacent property owners or proponents.